New Qld virus case linked to three women - Shepparton News

 New Qld virus case linked to three womenBy AAP Newswire

-Community transmission of COVID-19 has again been recorded in Queensland, with its newest case being a man twice removed from the coronavirus infected women charged with illegally entering the state.
+Community transmission of COVID-19 has returned to Queensland, with its newest case being a man twice removed from the coronavirus infected women charged with illegally entering the state.

-The 27-year-old Bellbird Park man is believed to have caught the virus from a relative who visited the Madtongsan IV Korean restaurant at Sunnybank on July 23, when one of the women was there.
+The 27-year-old Bellbird Park man is believed to have caught the virus from relatives who visited the Madtongsan IV Korean restaurant at Sunnybank on July 23, when one of the women was there.

-Authorities are tracking down all close contacts of the case and his relative - who is yet to test positive and works in an aged care home.
+Authorities are tracking down all close contacts of the case and his two relatives, one of whom works in an aged care home.

-He is the only case recorded in Queensland on Friday, but the second case of community transmission linked to the women.
+He is the only case recorded in Queensland on Friday, but the second case of community transmission linked to the cluster, after one of the women's sisters tested positive earlier this week.

 Community transmission had been eradicated in the state for two months before those infections.

+Premier Annastacia Palaszczuk urged Queenslanders to continue to take the virus seriously and call out bad behaviour.

+"Now is not the time for complacency.
+Complacency is our enemy, so do the right thing, and if you see someone not doing the right thing call them out," she told reporters on Friday.

-The three women allegedly lied on their border declaration passes when they arrived at Brisbane Airport from Melbourne, via a brief stopover in Sydney on July 21.
+The three women at the centre of the cluster allegedly lied on their border declaration passes when they arrived at Brisbane Airport from Melbourne, via a brief stopover in Sydney on July 21.

 Two of them tested positive eight days later, sending parts of Brisbane into lockdown.